karlospn/mytechramblings-site-source-code/content/posts/automate-entra-app-registration-process-using-terraform.md

 }
 ```

 Not much to say here.
-I'm simply utilizing the ``azuread_user`` resource to retrieve the users within my Entra and the ``azuread_app_role_assignment`` resource to assign them one of the Payment API app roles.
+I'm simply utilizing the ``azuread_user`` resource to retrieve the users within my Entra Tenant and the ``azuread_app_role_assignment`` resource to assign them one of the Payments API app roles.

-# **4.Create the Bookings API application**
+# **4. Create the Bookings API application**

 The Bookings API has the following configuration:

 - Consumes the Payments API through a **Client Credentials** flow.
-- Acquires an access token from the Entra `/token` endpoint and uses it to access the Payments API.
+- Acquires an access token from the Entra `/token` endpoint and uses it to make calls to the Payments API.
-- Has the Payments API ``Reader`` Role assigned.
+- It has the Payments API ``Reader`` Role assigned.

 ```yaml